Hamilton on Disney Plus a heartwarming hybrid of play and TV movie

-Lin-Manuel Miranda's Hamilton, the Broadway musical hit you've been obsessing about for years but couldn't get tickets for, starts streaming on Disney Plus July 3.
+In a much-anticipated Disney Plus arrival, Lin-Manuel Miranda's Hamilton, the Broadway hit you've been obsessing about for years but couldn't get tickets for, lands on the streaming service July 3.

 But you can still very much enjoy it.
 This filmed version of Hamilton was captured at the Richard Rodgers Theatre on Broadway in June 2016 with the original cast.
 Stage director Thomas Kail pulls double duty as director of the movie.